aakriiti2504/Stock-Analysis/README.md

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/23488019/140640558-c682484d-45d0-4717-b696-58ab44d070ca.PNG)

 The first image is the original one and the last image is of the refactored code.
+We can note that the time taken to get output from original script in the year 2017 is 0.5429688 seconds.
+The time taken to get output from the refactored code in the year 2017 is 0.1137695 seconds.